ncruces/go-sqlite3/README.md

 Because connection pooling is incompatible with `EXCLUSIVE` locking mode, the `database/sql` driver defaults to `NORMAL` locking mode, and WAL databases are not supported.

+#### Open File Description Locks

+On Unix, this module uses [OFD locks](https://www.gnu.org/software/libc/manual/html_node/Open-File-Description-Locks.html) to synchronize access to database files.

+POSIX advisory locks, which SQLite uses, are [broken by design](https://www.sqlite.org/src/artifact/90c4fa?ln=1073-1161).
+OFD locks are fully compatible with process-associated POSIX advisory locks, and are supported on Linux, macOS and illumos.
+As a work around for other Unixes, you can use [`nolock=1`](https://www.sqlite.org/uri.html).

 ### Roadmap